Hyperpolarized carbon-13 MRI

 Hyperpolarized carbon-13 MRI is a functional medical imaging technique for probing perfusion and metabolism using injected substrates.

 It is enabled by techniques for hyperpolarization of carbon-13-containing molecules using dynamic nuclear polarization and rapid dissolution to create an injectable solution.
 Following the injection of a hyperpolarized substrate, metabolic activity can be mapped based on enzymatic conversion of the injected molecule.
 In contrast with other metabolic imaging methods such as positron emission tomography, hyperpolarized carbon-13 MRI provides chemical as well as spatial information, allowing this technique to be used to probe the activity of specific metabolic pathways.
 This has led to new ways of imaging disease.
 For example, metabolic conversion of hyperpolarized pyruvate into lactate is increasingly being used to image cancerous tissues via the Warburg effect.

 Hyperpolarization

-While hyperpolarization of inorganic small molecules (like 3He and 129Xe) is generally achieved using spin-exchange optical pumping (SEOP), compounds useful for metabolic imaging (such as 13C or 15N) are typically hyperpolarized using dynamic nuclear polarization (DNP).
-DNP can be performed at operating temperatures of 1.1-1.2 K, and high magnetic fields (~4T).
-The compounds are then thawed and dissolved to yield a room temperature solution containing hyperpolarized nuclei which can be injected.
+Hyperpolarization of ¹³C for MRI is typically achieved using either dissolution Dynamic nuclear polarization (dDNP) or parahydrogen-induced polarization (PHIP).
+Although "brute force" polarization methods also exist, they are far less commonly used.

+In dDNP, imaging agents such as ¹³C-pyruvate are physically mixed (but not chemically reacted) with a stable free radical known as a polarizing agent (PA).
+This mixture is cooled to cryogenic temperatures (~1 K) and subjected to a strong magnetic field (~3 T), which causes the unpaired electron of the PA to become highly polarized.
+Microwave radiation is then applied near the electron resonance frequency, enabling the transfer of polarization from the electron to the ¹³C nuclei via hyperfine coupling (for more details on polarization transfer mechanisms, see Dynamic nuclear polarization).

+In PHIP, hydrogen gas is cooled—typically to 77 K by passing it through a liquid nitrogen bath—resulting in a substantial population difference between the singlet (parahydrogen) and triplet (orthohydrogen) spin states.
+This difference, known as singlet order (SO), is long-lived and serves as a reservoir of polarization.
+Parahydrogen is then chemically added to molecules such as ¹³C-pyruvate, and the singlet order is converted into ¹³C polarization using tailored radiofrequency (RF) pulses.